Withers - Usher

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency is 32 trips per day across all routes, translating to approximately three weekly trips per individual stop.
+According to the 2021 Census, a relatively low 2.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 32 trips per day across all routes, equating to approximately 3 weekly trips per individual stop.

 Frequently Asked Questions - Transport